-Another powerful tool for patients is the new 3D mammography service, which became available over the summer.
-3D mammography allows doctors to better pinpoint the locations of suspect cells and tumor masses.
+Another powerful tool for patients is the new 3D mammography service, which allows doctors to better pinpoint the locations of suspect cells and tumor masses.
 As a result an improved rate of detection, as well as a lower amount of false positives, can be realized.
 "In certain women who have very dense breasts, small tumors can be missed with conventional mammography so the 3D takes a number of images in two different directions," explains Dr. O'Connor.
 "The radiologist can scroll through the images almost like a CAT scan."

 Dr. O'Connor emphasizes that not everybody with a breast lump has breast cancer.
 Many times lumps are caused by a breast cyst or a benign fibroadenoma."Sometimes we drain cysts if they're causing pain or discomfort, or if it is a larger fibroadenoma, we might recommend an excision for pain," says Dr. O'Connor.
 "We also see people with strong family histories of breast cancer.
 It's our way of keeping a close eye on them and making sure that if they were to develop breast cancer, it would be picked up at a very early stage."

 Janice says she feels grateful for the quality of care that she has received at both The Breast Center and Dana-Farber/Brigham and Women’s Cancer Center at Milford Regional.
-She started chemotherapy in late February and radiation in the spring, and also attended a couple physical therapy sessions after her lymph node removal.
+She had chemotherapy and radiation, and also attended a couple of physical therapy sessions after her lymph node removal.